MJoergen/ym2151_old/Design_Notes.md

 done by shifts.
 So only the notes within a single octave need be stored in the ROM.

-The above conversion is implementer in ROM, except that the Octave is not part of the input.
+The above conversion is implemented in ROM, except that the Octave is not part of the input.
 This is because the Octave corresponds to multiples of 2, and this can be calculated using simple shifts.

-## Key Codes

-The YM2151 stores the key code in three different parts:

-* Octave (3 bits)
-* Semitone (4 bits)
-* Key Fraction (6 bits)

-The particularly confusing part is the semitone, because the values are not evenly distributed.
-There are 12 semitones in an octave, and each semitone consists of 64 fractions (called "cents").
-This gives a total of 768 values.
-To convert the

-So a total of 13 bits to determine the frequency.
-This frequency is then converted to a fractional phase increment by scaling with the clock frequency of the module.

-The conversion from key value to fractional phase increment is based on a lookup table implemented in ROM.
-The input to this lookup table is the number of fractions above C#, disregarding the octave.
-This is because the Octave corresponds to multiples of 2, and this can be calculated using simple shifts.

-There are 768 fractions within an octave, so the address to this phase\_increment ROM should have 10 bits.
-The output of this ROM contains the fractional phase increment scaled up to an integer.
-It turns out that scaling with 2^29 yields distinct integers in the range 1116 to 2230.
+It turns out that scaling with 2^24 yields distinct integers in the range 1116 to 2230.
 From this we get that the ROM should have 12 bits of output to accommodate values in this range.

-The total size of the ROM becomes 12\*2^10 = 12 kbits, which fits within half a BRAM.

 ## Envelope Generator